 High in an ingredient called allicin, garlic can help stimulate circulation and blood flow to sexual organs in both men and women.
 However, because of garlic’s mood-killing smell, eat it in moderation.
-You can also opt for garlic pills if you want to bypass the mood-killing odour altogether.
+You can also opt for garlic pills if you want to bypass the bad breath altogether.

 This invigorating spice has an exotic reputation and a bright red colour, which could be why chili peppers are considered natural aphrodisiac foods and a symbol of love.
 But there’s scientific backing, too.
 Chili peppers stimulate endorphins (the brain’s feel-good chemicals), speed up heart rate and make you sweat, which all mimic how you feel when you’re aroused, Dr. Meryl S. Rosofsky told the New York Times.

-It could be the sensuous pear shape, or the rich flavour of the fruit that gave avocado its aphrodisiac reputation as far back as the Aztecs.
-And while the jury is still out on just how lustful avocados are the fruit’s high levels of vitamin E could help keep the spark alive because of its role in helping your skin maintain a “youthful appearance.”
+It could be the sensuous pear shape, or the rich flavour of the fruit that gave avocado its reputation as an aphrodisiac food as far back as the Aztecs.
+And while the jury is still out on just how lustful avocados are, the fruit’s high levels of vitamin E could help keep the spark alive because of its role in helping your skin maintain a “youthful appearance.”

 Packed with antioxidants, olives and their oil have been used for centuries for health.
-The Greeks believed these aphrodisiac foods made men more virile as well.
+The Greeks believed it was an aphrodisiac that made men more virile as well.
 Olive oil is a good source of monounsaturated and polyunsaturated fats, which are critical for a healthy heart, blood flow, and hormone production.

 Used by Adam and Eve in the Garden of Eden, the fig paradoxically symbolizes both sexuality (the ripe fruit with seeds representing fertility) and modesty (the fig leaf).
 They are full of potassium and are an antioxidant powerhouse.